Order of Merit (Sudan): Medal

-The Order of Merit consists of three synonymous surfaces: the first is a disc of silver metal bearing the word 'merit' (الجدارة) surrounded by two olive branches.
+The Medal of Merit consists of three synonymous surfaces: the first is a disc of silver metal bearing the word 'merit' (الجدارة) surrounded by two olive branches.

 The second is a circular shape of silver plated with gold, from which six large branches and six other small branches branch out.

 The third is a circular, serrated shape of silver.
-The medal hangs from a ribbon of shiny, corrugated silk of blue color, with two red and white borders on the edges.
+The medal hangs from a ribbon of shiny, corrugated silk of blue colour, with two red and white borders on the edges.
 Between the medal and the ribbon is a gold-plated silver disc bearing the emblem of the Republic (Secretarybird) and surrounded by two branches of olives.